 Goa Gajah Temple

-If you are somewhere in Gianyar, make sure you pay a visit to Goa Gajah Temple.
+If you are somewhere in Gianyar, make sure you pay a visit to Goa Gajah Temple to see it’s elephant cave.
 Discovered in the 11th century, it has since become a place of worship as well as a tourist spot.

 This temple offers a fascinating historical tour through a combination of archaeological and beautiful natural scenery.
 Archaeological remains such as statues to stupas carved into the stone walls can be found throughout the area.